sisinflab/warprec/warprec/utils/config/README.md

 ### ⚠️ Notes and Validation

-- The naming of the strategy and the parameters must be correct for them to properly work.
+- Strategy names and their respective parameter names must match exactly as defined; otherwise, the configuration will not be processed correctly.
-- Changing the order of the filtering will most likely change the end results of the filtering process.
+- The execution order of the filtering strategies affects the final dataset.
+Changing the sequence may lead to different results.

 ## 🔀 Splitter Configuration